SomdattaNag/Security-Screening-System/README.md

 # Security Screening System
 Built a real-time security screening system, using face recognition with OpenCV.
 The system scans individuals via a webcam at check- points (e.g., hotels, airports).
-If a person’s face matches an entry in the system’s dataset of known threats or wanted individuals, the system triggers a threat alarm and sends an email alert to authorities.
+If a person’s face matches an entry in the system’s dataset of known threats, runaway criminals or wanted individuals, the system triggers a threat alarm and sends an email alert to authorities.
 Otherwise, a safe alarm is triggered, allowing them to proceed.

 # Tech Stack: OpenCV, Face Recognition, SMTPLib, Winsound